Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your

 If you want to be able to use points, or earn plenty of bonus points on hotel stays, this credit card offers great value.

-Plus, it has a great promotion right now of up to 65,000 bonus points and an annual fee rebate in the first year.
+Plus, it has a great promotion right now of 20,000 bonus points after the first purchase and an annual fee rebate in the first year.

 Get the full details here: